lmbonne/my_weekend/README.txt

-The planning of my weekend.
+The planning of my weekend and the shopping list for the planned shopping.